 But if you have been lucky enough to holiday there, you’ll know that time constraints make getting off the well-trodden path fairly challenging.
 We’ve been lucky enough to have lived in Tuscany and, after years of planning our own tours in the region, we’ve really got to know every nook and cranny.

-So, while Italy remains mainly off-limits, here are our own little Tuscan gems, guaranteed to whet your appetite for your next trip!
+Here are our own little Tuscan gems, guaranteed to whet your appetite for your next trip!

 When it comes to visual art in Tuscany, be prepared for an embarrassment of riches.
 While most visitors head for Florence, eager to visit cathedrals and churches crammed full of Renaissance art, nearby Siena is less crowded and every bit as lovely.